Managing Director CV, Template & Examples

 A managing director’s CV is a CV like no other.

-However, whilst today’s environment has demonstrated that a managing director can have a very different background (engineering, finance, sales, business development), all candidates will be expected to manage stakeholders, have customer intimacy, and have a thorough understanding of a company.
+Today’s environment has shown that a managing director can have a very different background.
+For example, in engineering, finance, sales, or business development.
+All candidates will be expected to manage stakeholders.
+They must also have customer intimacy and understand a company.

-They will complement this with the hard skills gained in their profession (graphic design, project management, civil engineering etc.)
+They will complement this by using the hard skills they have gained in their profession.
+(These skills include graphic design, project management, and civil engineering.)

 Easy Formatting

-Ideally, they must contain at least two or three pages so the user may easily select all the essential information.
-Good formatting demonstrates a candidate’s ability to show strong attention to detail in addition to a professional approach to writing.
+They must contain at least two or three pages so the user can select all the essential information.
+Good formatting demonstrates a candidate’s attention to detail.
+It also shows a professional approach to writing.
 In such senior roles, spelling mistakes and grammar would not be tolerated.

-The managing director’s CV must “look good to the eye”, which is why formatting is essential, ensuring that the reader is not overwhelmed with unnecessary information.
+The managing director’s CV must “look good to the eye.”
+Formatting is essential.
+It ensures the reader is not overwhelmed with unnecessary information.

 Describing Soft Skills on Your Managing Director Resume

-Recruiters view adaptability, flexibility, mindfulness and emotional intelligence as top skills, which usually provide tangible results.
-While most job duties involve developing relationships, your employer wants results too, as skills in isolation do not give the reader a flavour of a Managing Director’s achievements:
+Emotional intelligence, adaptability, awareness, and flexibility are the top abilities that recruiters look for since they usually provide quantifiable results.
+Most job duties involve developing relationships.
+However, your employer also wants results.
+Skills in isolation do not give the reader a flavour of a managing director’s achievements.

 Examples could include:

-• XYZ organised regular meetings with staff at every department and company level resulting in 79% lower complaints and 163% higher morale.
+• XYZ organised regular meetings with staff at every department and company level.
+This resulted in 79% lower complaints and 163% higher morale.

-• XYZ reduced its financial operations by restructuring and re-evaluating existing vendor contracts by 15%.
+• XYZ reduced its financial operations by 15%.
+They did this by restructuring and reevaluating existing vendor contracts.

 Is It Important To Have an Education Section on Your Resume?

-The education section should be brief and focus on the MBA, University Degree, and additional certifications (such as Chartered Accountant).
+The education section should be brief.
+The résumé should focus on the MBA, university degree, and extra certifications, such as Chartered Accountant.

-There is an expectation that a Managing Director will be versatile with finance, have strong business acumen and a drive for growth, as well as have a robust human resource component; after all, the Managing Director is the ultimate leader of an organisation and is effectively responsible for personnel at all levels.
+As a managing director, you’re expected to be good with finance.
+You need strong business acumen and a drive for growth.
+You also need a robust understanding of human resources.
+After all, the managing director is the ultimate leader of an organisation.
+They are responsible for personnel at all levels.

-However, soft skills and emotional intelligence undoubtedly propel a Managing Director above the rest.
+Soft skills and emotional intelligence propel a managing director above the rest.

 Communication is also crucial.
-As the “ultimate leader” in charge of driving a company through change, the Managing Director must communicate their message efficiently and effectively at all levels.
+The Managing Director is the “ultimate leader” in charge of driving a company through change.
+They must communicate their message at all levels.

 For successful management, you will need both soft and hard skills.
-The role also requires excellent leadership ability in a highly competitive position.
-Your ability to make presentations will help you improve your communication quality.
+The role also requires excellent leadership ability in a competitive position.
+Your ability to make presentations will help you improve your communication skills.
 Problem-solving and decision-making as a whole are also critical skills.

-It is like a dossier or a mini-proposal as to why the company should consider you for its topmost position.
+It is like a dossier, or a mini-proposal, about why the company should consider you for its top position.

-The CV should list all your skills, achievements and work experience detail them and provide information as to what skills were used or developed in the execution of those projects or job responsibilities.
+The CV should list all your skills, achievements, and work experience.
+It should give details about them.
+It should also provide information about the skills used or developed in each project or job.

 Executives should spend dozens of hours building their CVs.
-By the time someone has enough experience for a managing director’s position.
-Therefore, the CV should be a finely tuned and professionally made document.
+By the time someone has enough experience for a managing director’s position,.
+Thus, the CV should be a finely tuned and professionally made document.

-Some executives even employ the services of professional consulting firms specialising in polishing up CVs for top-tier executives.
+Some executives hire professional consulting firms.
+These firms specialise in polishing up CVs for top-tier executives.

-A professional consultant can provide a different perspective and has the added knowledge of tried and tested techniques.
-The cost will typically not be prohibitive; therefore, given the document’s importance, it would be advisable for candidates to consider such a professional CV writer.
+A professional consultant can provide a different perspective.
+They also have the added knowledge of tried-and-tested techniques.
+The cost will not be prohibitive.
+Given the document’s importance, it would be advisable for candidates to consider a professional CV writer.

 Read our example CV below and use the above guidance to improve your managing director CV: